atulmy/cv/README.md

 # Atul Yadav

-#### `Full Stack Developer`
+#### 👨‍💻 Code, 🎨 Design, 🎮 Gaming and 🛹 Skateboarding

 ## Summary
-👨‍💻 Code, 🎨 Design, 🎮 Gaming and 🛹 Skateboarding.
-Collaborating with micro-entrepreneurs, small and medium scale businesses to build their next ideas.
+<ins>Entrepreneur</ins> and <ins>Full-Stack engineer</ins> with more than 10 years of experience in building and scaling world-class SaaS products across multiple domains.
+Worked with many startups and micro-entrepreneurs from ideation to growth phase.

+Co-Founded and built ✍️ [Rytr.me](https://rytr.me) - AI writing assistant that helps you create high-quality content, in just a few seconds and scaled to more than 1.5 million users.

+Co-Founded and built 🎥 [Fliki.ai](https://fliki.ai) - Lifelike Text to Speech & Text to Video converter that helps you create audio and video content using AI voices in less than a minute.

 ## Experience
 - #### Co-Founder at [Nine Thirty Five](https://ninethirtyfive.llc)